 This building is also known for its very fast elevator which can take you to higher floors in a matter of seconds.
 Moreover, the design looks very Asian, right?
 I really admire this building!
 However, our guide told us that more offices have been moving to newer buildings, but it does not take away the fact that Taipei 101 is still a building that can withstand disasters like earthquakes.
 Plus, it’s a very environmentally-friendly building.

-How to End the Taipei Free Walking Tour Modern Route: Eat at Din Tai Fung!
+How to End the Taipei Modern Route Tours: Eat at Din Tai Fung!

 Eating is a perfect way to cap off your Taipei modern route tour.
 There is a Din Tai Fung branch at Taipei 101 Mall but it could get really crowded and the queue was usually long.
 However, since the tour ended up around 9PM and Din Tai Fung is about to close by 10PM, we chanced upon a time where there’s no more queue.
 Time for a legit xiao long bao!